fomightez/retreat16/index.rst

 Online Companion to Wayne's Poster for Retreat 2016
 ===================================================

-Links and resources for Jupyter Notebook and how to link active notebooks to Github from poster at Upstate Medical University's Biomedical Sciences Retreat 2016.
-Poster entitled: **Biomedical Science on Jupyter: Comprehensible and Reproducible Scientific Workflows with Shared, Active Jupyter Notebooks**
+Links and resources for Jupyter Notebook and how to launch shareable active Jupyter Notebooks from a poster presented at Upstate Medical University’s Biomedical Sciences Retreat 2016.
+Poster entitled:
+**Biomedical Science on Jupyter: Comprehensible and Reproducible Scientific Workflows with Shared, Active Jupyter Notebooks**

 Launch Demo Binder
 ------------------